wujibear-studio/llocal/README.md

 ```

 ### Cloning
-You'll want to clone this repo to your home folder under `.llocal`
+If you'd rather the hands-on approach, all you to do is clone the repo and source the `init.zsh` file.
 ```shell
 git clone git@github.com:wujibear-studio/llocal.git $HOME/.llocal
 ```

-Add the following to the top of your `~/.zshrc` file:
+Add the following to the top of your `~/.zshrc` file (or replace it with):
 ```shell
 source $HOME/.llocal/init.zsh
 ```